-- (5) Decide what you want to look for by pressing the USER PRG, STYLE LINK, GENRE or SONG LINK button icon. - (6) Decide how the Finder should look for files: - Press the ALPHABETIC ORDER field to search for all entries that start with the characters you entered ("BEA", for example).
-Names that match the specified criteria will be displayed at the top of the list. - Press the Search Only field to have the E-60/E-50 search for names that contain the supplied information.
+- (5) Decide what you want to look for by pressing the [USER PRG], [STYLE LINK, [GENRE] or [SONG LINK] button icon. - (6) Decide how the Finder should look for files: - Press the ALPHABETIC ORDER field to search for all entries that start with the characters you entered ("BEA", for example).
+Names that match the specified criteria will be displayed at the top of the list. - Press the SEARCH ONLY field to have the G-70 search for names that contain the supplied information.
 (This would allow you to also locate a file called "Raggabeat" if you entered "BEA".) - (7) Enter only as many characters as you think are necessary to find the User Program you are after.
-The character string you enter can be used in two ways (see below). - See page 44 for how to enter names.
-Note: There's no 🗐 field here, because the Finder makes no distinction between upper- and lower-case letters. - To enter numbers without cycling through the characters first, press the NUM LOCK button icon.
-After entering the numbers, switch it off if you need to enter characters again.
+The character string you enter can be used in two ways (see below). - See page 53 for how to enter names.

+Note: There's no A/a field here, because the Finder makes no distinction between upper- and lower-case letters.

-- (8) Press the FIND field to start your search. - (9) Press the field of the User Program you need and start playing.
+- To enter numbers without cycling through the characters first, press the NUM LOCK button icon.
+After entering the numbers, switch it off if you need to enter characters again. - (8) Press the FIND field to start your search. - (9) Press the field of the User Program you need and start playing.

-Note: If no User Programs were found, the following message appears and no file names are displayed (in which case you need to press the USER PRG, STYLE LINK, GENRE) or SONG LINK field to display all User Programs again):
+Note: If no User Programs were found, the following message appears and no file names are displayed (in which case you need to press the USER PRG, STYLE LINK, GENRE] or SONG LINK] field to display all User Programs again):

-If the E-60/E-50 did find one or several matches, the "FOUND" number will be smaller than the "GLOBAL" number.
+If the G-70 did find one or several matches, the "FOUND" number will be smaller than the "GLOBAL" number.

 Note: See also "Editing User Program Finder information" on p.
-95 for how to make the Finder functionality even more powerful.
+123 for how to make the Finder functionality even more powerful.